-Sex trafficking is one of the fastest growing and most profitable crimes worldwide.
+Sex trafficking is one of the fastest growing crimes worldwide.
 It is predatory and damaging to victims, survivors, their families and communities.
 Action by schools, families and community partners will help prevent, identify and recognize sex trafficking to act quickly to ensure appropriate interventions.

 For immediate assistance contact one of the following organizations: